MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-protect.md

 ### Replication/manual failover

-An alternate approach to supporting high availability is to replicate your application VMs to another cloud and rely on a manual failover.
-The replication of the operating system, application binaries, and application data can be performed at the VM level or guest OS level.
-The failover is managed using additional software that is not part of the application.
+An alternate approach to supporting high availability is to replicate your app VMs to another cloud and rely on a manual failover.
+The replication of the operating system, app binaries, and app data can be done at the VM level or guest OS level.
+The failover is managed using additional software that is not part of the app.

-With this approach, the application is deployed in one cloud and its VM is replicated to the other cloud.
+With this approach, the app is deployed in one cloud and its VM is replicated to the other cloud.
 If a failover is triggered, the secondary VMs need to be powered on in the second cloud.
 In some scenarios, the failover creates the VMs and attaches disks to them.
 This process can take a long time to complete, especially with a multi-tiered application that requires a specific start-up sequence.
-There may also be steps that must be run before the application is ready to start servicing requests.
+There may also be steps that must be run before the app is ready to start servicing requests.

 ![Replication-manual failover](media/azure-stack-manage-vm-backup/vm_backupdataflow_02.png)